Choosing a routing device

-Garmin Nuvis are definitely cheaper.
-If you choose a Nuvi, make sure it can download routes and use BaseCamp.
-Some riders use Nuvis with success.
+Garmin Auto GPS’s are definitely cheaper.
+If you choose a Auto GPSi, make sure it can download routes and use BaseCamp.
+Some riders use Auto GPS’s with success.
 Popular with riders is the 2589LMT.
 Video: Waterproofing a Nuvi

 Garmin Zumos are motorcycle specific so they are waterproof and shockproof.
-The current models are the 590 and the 390.
-These units have Trip Planner software which some riders dislike.
-The 660 and 665 are older units that work well and do not have Trip Planner.
+The current models are the Zumo XT and the 396.
+These units have Trip Planner software for navigation.

 The TomTom Rider is a motorcycle specific device: